September ribbon cutting set for opening of the Bella Vista Bypass

 Arkansas officials awarded bids in July 2019 and broke ground in October of that year on two sections needed to fill missing links on the Arkansas side.

-Missouri awarded a $58.7 million contract April 1 to Sapp & Sons to build the final 5 miles of I-49 between Pineville and the state line in McDonald County.
+Missouri awarded a $58.7 million contract April 1 to Sapp & Sons to build the final 5 miles of I-49 between Pineville, Mo., and the state line in McDonald County.
 Work started May 11 with completion expected by Sept.
 30.

+A portion of the Bella Vista Bypass opened to traffic in May 2017 with the completion of a 12.1-mile, two-lane section connecting U.S. 71/I-49 to Arkansas 72 near Hiwasse.
+A welcome center is planned at the state line.

 The regional goal has been for both Arkansas and Missouri to build their parts and meet at the state line this fall, according to regional planners.

-The ultimate goal is completion of the 278-mile section of interstate between Fort Smith and Kansas City, Mo.
+The goal is completion of the 278-mile section of interstate between Fort Smith and Kansas City, Mo.
 Bella Vista is the only stretch where traffic has to leave I-49 and continue on U.S. 71 to travel.
 Allowing motorists to bypass Bella Vista and its multiple traffic signals should reduce travel times and improve safety, planners have said.
+The interstate is planned to eventually connect New Orleans to Winnipeg, Manitoba, in Canada.

+The Northwest Arkansas Regional Planning Commission got a $25 million federal grant in December 2018 and gave the money to Missouri to complete I-49.
+The I-49 Missouri project is in the commission's planning area.

+The project has been more than 25 years in the making and is considered a priority by Northwest Arkansas and federal transportation officials.
+The Northwest Arkansas Council, a group of civic and business leaders, prioritized completion of the highway, describing it as one of the region's most important projects.